mnlipp/jgrapes/helloworld.md

 In our application, the `Start` event is handled by the method `onStart` of the class `Greeter`, which simply outputs "`Hello World!`".
-The method is marked as a hanler method using the [@Handler](latest-release/javadoc/index.html?org/jgrapes/core/annotation/Handler.html) annotation.
+The method is marked as a handler method using the [@Handler](latest-release/javadoc/index.html?org/jgrapes/core/annotation/Handler.html) annotation.
 The annotation is evaluated when a new `Component` is created.
 By reflection, it finds that the annotated method accepts an event of type `Start` as first parameter and therefore registers it as handler for such an event.

-*ToDo*

 ---